pythoncapi/pythoncapi/doc/runtimes.rst

   function arguments are stored in registers, and so gdb fails with the "<optimized out>" message.

+For example, the debug runtime can check that the GIL is held by the caller.

 .. _exp-runtime:

 New experimental runtime: python3-exp